Calvinbullock/_myHome/.config/nvim/readme.md

     vim.o.foldlevelstart = 99
     ```
 - `sift + <>` will indent or outdent (chain-able with nums)
+- `ctrl q` - when using a telescope fzf find you can `ctrl q` to move it to a jump list in a buffer split

 #### I use this for live serving html/css/js
 `python3 -m http.server`